Norm Nelson was President of

 He also served as a regional board

 Project, and Partners of the Americas.
-He is currently a trustee of
+He was a trustee of

 several Christian human rights organizations, including Evangelicals for